Advanced Motor Fuels in Austria

 Outlook

 The areas of deployment, though, depend on the use case.
 Electrification is the preferred option for use cases with limited energy requirements, such as passenger cars or light-duty vehicles with limited mileage.
-Here, RDI funding schemes are not directed at improving ICE drivetrains any more.
-Funding programs therefore focus on biofuel and synthetic fuel topics for use cases with high-energy density demands, such as aviation or waterborne applications.
+Here, R&I funding schemes are no longer directed at improving internal combustion engine (ICE) drivetrains.
+Funding programs, including for ICE applications, therefore focus on hydrogen, biofuel, and synthetic fuel topics for use cases with high-energy-density demands, such as aviation, waterborne, or non-road mobile machinery applications.

 Additional Information Sources